Here is a review of two of his books that clearly show his deep attachment to India.

 2. An Island of Trees

 This story is a wonderful description of trees and flowers.
-Koki’s grandmother narrates entertaining anecdotes about trees and plants as if they were human.
+Koki’s grandmother narrates entertaining anecdotes about trees and plants as if they were humans.

 It is amusing to know that she calls peepul trees great show-offs.
 She recounts an incident when an old peepul tree forcibly entered a vacant temple by pulling down its walls.
 But then, later on, the tree and the temple ended up protecting each other.